approximately-equal/kingmaker-thesis/contents/matter/results.typ

   )
-] <tbl:inversions-from-mallows>
+]

-@across-tactic presents the outcomes of these matchups.
+@fig:across-tactics presents the outcomes of these matchups.
 The columns represent the strategy used by Democrats, and the rows represent those used by Republicans.
 Several patterns emerge from this pairwise matchup of strategies.
 The plot naturally divides into four quadrants, each representing different combinations of bloc strategies.
 Interestingly, identity and burial behave similarly, as do compromise and pushover.

 #figure(caption: [
   Proportion of wins for each candidate across all combinations of tactics.
 The columns represent the strategy used by Democrats, and the rows represent those used by Republicans.
 Each color corresponds to a different candidate, with the x-axis the cohesion ($phi.alt$) of the Democrats ($1 - phi.alt$ for Republicans), and the y-axis the proportion of election wins (or ties) under the given conditions.
 ])[
   #image("../../assets/across_tactic.svg")
-] <across-tactic>
+] <fig:across-tactics>

 This similarity is best understood through the distinction between _constructive_ and _non-constructive_ tactics.